willfurnass/sheffield_hpc/hpc/connecting.rst

-Running commands from a terminal (from the command-line) may initially be unfamiliar to Windows users but this is the recommended approach for running commands on Bessemer, ShARC and Iceberg as it is the idiomatic way of interfacing with the Linux clusters.
+Running commands from a terminal (from the command-line) may initially be unfamiliar to Windows users but this is the recommended approach for running commands on Bessemer or ShARC as it is the idiomatic way of interfacing with the Linux clusters.

 SSH client software on Mac OS/X and Linux